jpw-erigo/CT_dotNET/README.md

 # CT_dotNET
 A Windows library which mimics simple CloudTurbine CTlib.CTwriter-like functionality.
-This could be used to write out a CT source.
+Use this library to write data out as CT-formatted source files.

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.